Skip to content

 ⚡ Quick Answer

-Open Task Manager, click Settings in the bottom left, and select your desired speed from the Real-time update speed dropdown.
+Open Task Manager , click Settings in the bottom left, and select your desired speed from the Real-time update speed dropdown.
 You can choose High, Normal, Low, or Pause updates to suit your monitoring needs.

 How to Change Real-Time Update Speed in Task Manager

-1. Open Task Manager using one of these methods:
+1. Open Task Manager :

-• Press Ctrl + Shift + Esc on your keyboard
+• Press Ctrl+Shift+Esc on your keyboard.

 Windows 11 Task Manager app settings button